+Karel Urbanek and the Marvin Chodorow Postdoctoral Fellowships.

-The Department of Applied Physics invites applications for the 2023 Karel Urbanek and the Marvin Chodorow Postdoctoral Fellowships.
+The Stanford Department of Applied Physics invites applications for the 2024 Karel Urbanek and the Marvin Chodorow Postdoctoral Fellowships.
 This annual program is aimed at recruiting young scientists of exceptional ability with the potential to do outstanding research in our department.
 The appointment includes 2 years of support with a competitive salary and benefits, and the competition is open to both theorists and experimentalists.

+Applications and supporting credentials must be submitted through Academic Jobs online (https://academicjobsonline.org/ajo/jobs/26076).
+Candidates are asked to submit a curriculum vitae including a publication list, and a two-page research statement that details proposed research and possible collaborations within Applied Physics.
+Candidates should also arrange to have two letters of reference submitted.
 Candidates are also required to identify one or more host faculty within Applied Physics who will serve as a faculty sponsor for the proposed research.
 The Stanford faculty sponsor(s) for each fellowship candidate must submit a nomination letter on behalf of the candidate.
 Candidates without a Stanford faculty sponsor will not be considered.

-Stanford is an equal employment opportunity and affirmative action employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
+Stanford is an equal opportunity employer and all qualified applicants will receive consideration without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status, or any other characteristic protected by law.

 Bloch Fellowship in Quantum Science and Engineering

-The Stanford-SLAC Quantum Initiative, Q-FARM, invites applications for the 2023 Bloch Fellowships in Quantum Science and Engineering.
+The Stanford-SLAC Quantum Initiative, Q-FARM, invites applications for the 2024 Bloch Fellowships in Quantum Science and Engineering.
 Named after the pioneering Stanford scientist Felix Bloch in honor of his wide-ranging quantum mechanical discoveries and inventions, these fellowships are intended for the next generation of researchers blazing a similarly innovative trail.

-Appointments are expected to begin on or around Autumn 2023.
+Appointments are expected to begin on or around Autumn 2024.
 It is expected that at least four fellowships will be awarded.

 Eligibility: For consideration, candidates must have completed a PhD degree prior to their tentative appointment date.
 The fellowship is open to US citizens or international candidates.
 Candidates from groups that are under-represented in their disciplines, including women, ethnic minorities and individuals with disabilities, are encouraged to apply.